tammy-uncc/ITCS6162KDDGroup4/README.md

 ### Evaluation

 The data seems to show that the strongest predictors were MMSE, Functional Assessment, and ADL.
 This does not mean that lifestyle features do not play a role.
 Diet Quality and its components, such as Cholesterol Triglycerides, Diabetes do have some say in the matter even if it is relatively small.
 It seems smokers are not any more likely to be at risk of Alzheimer's than non-smokers.
-Physical Activity, BMI, and Sleep Quality also rated low, showing that they probably have little influence on the prediction.
+Physical Activity also rated low, showing that it probably has little influence on the prediction.

 The data appears to counter other studies and research.
 This is likely due to the quality of the data.
 For one, it is a small dataset, and we do not know very much about its source or how and when it was derived.
 There are 32 features and the combinations are enormous.
 Much larger than the 2,150 record dataset we used for the study.
-Also, this data is a static picture in time.
+Also, this data is a static picture of time.
 A study like this may perform better with some sort of time series data for many individual patients over several years.
 It would be useful to know what patients were doing to potentially cause or prevent the disease in the future.
-Additionally, the imbalance in certain features, such as Ethinicity could skew the results, highlighting the need for a more balanced dataset.
+Additionally, the imbalance in certain features, such as Ethnicity could skew the results, highlighting the need for a more balanced dataset.

 ## Conclusion
 We have decided to work with the Alzheimer's Disease Dataset, which contains health information about 2,149 patients.
 This dataset includes patient demographics, lifestyle factors, medical history, clinical measurements, cognitive and functional assessments, symptoms, diagnosis data, and confidential information.